bartbutenaers/node-red-contrib-xterm/README.md

 ### Show confirmation popup:
 Critical commands (e.g. reboot the system) can be protected by a confirmation dialog, to avoid those commands being executed in the wrong circumstances.
 E.g. you might have pressed the inject button by accident...

-The following demo explains how to a *'reboot'* command can be cancelled, when being clicked:
+The following demo explains how to a *'reboot'* command can be secured, and cancelled when being clicked:

 ![xterm_demo_input_confirmation](https://user-images.githubusercontent.com/14224149/71563976-d67af780-2a98-11ea-96ed-ac4dc1df79a2.gif)